balos1/sundials/doc/arkode/guide/source/ARKStep_c_interface/User_callable.rst

 As discussed in the section :ref:`Mathematics.Linear.Setup`, ARKode strives to reuse matrix and preconditioner data for as many solves as possible to amortize the high costs of matrix construction and factorization.
-To that end, ARKStep provides three user-callable routines to modify this behavior.
-To this end, we recall that the Newton system matrices that arise within an implicit stage solve are :math:`{\mathcal A}(t,z) \approx M - \gamma J(t,z)`, where the implicit right-hand side function has Jacobian matrix
+To that end, ARKStep provides user-callable routines to modify this behavior.
+Recall that the Newton system matrices that arise within an implicit stage solve are :math:`{\mathcal A}(t,z) \approx M - \gamma J(t,z)`, where the implicit right-hand side function has Jacobian matrix